RasaHQ/rasa/docs/customactions.rst

 There are two kinds of actions in Rasa Core.
 The simplest are ``UtterActions``, which just send a message to the user.
 You define them by adding an entry to the action list in your :class:`rasa_core.domain.Domain`.
 There also needs to be a matching utterance.
 For example, if there's an action ``utter_greet`` then there should also be an utterance template called ``utter_greet`` in your domain.

 **What about more complicated actions?**
 In general, an action can run any code you like.
 Custom actions can turn on the lights, add an event to a calendar, check a user's bank balance, or anything else you can imagine.

 Custom Actions Written in Python
 --------------------------------

 In a restaurant bot, if the user says "show me a Mexican restaurant", your bot could execute the action ``ActionCheckRestaurants``, which might look like this:

 .. testcode::

-   from rasa_core.actions import Action from rasa_core.events import SlotSet
+   from rasa_core_sdk.actions import Action from rasa_core_sdk.events import SlotSet

    class ActionCheckRestaurants(Action):
       def name(self):